ISISComputingGroup/ibex_developers_manual/Testing-Nicos.md

   - coverage (optional)
   - sphinx (for generating doc)

-This can be done simply by running `pip install [package-names]` from your `...\Python\scripts` directory.
+This can be done simply by running `pip install [package-names]` from your `...\Python\Scripts` directory.

 Now you can go ahead and run the tests.
-Go to `...\nicos-core\test` and run `...\Python\scripts\nosetests.exe`.
+Go to `...\nicos-core\test` and run `...\Python\Scripts\nosetests.exe`.
 Nose will detect all the tests in the directory and run them.
 Note that it is important to run it from the `test` directory or some tests will fail to do some relative imports.

 Alternatively, you can run the tests in PyCharm by right clicking on the `test` directory and clicking `Run 'Nosetests in test'` or `Debug 'Nosetests in test'`.